Shaftesbury Theatre: 2010s

 During the decade the external façades of the theatre were renovated, and the original early-20th-century canopy was uncovered and restored.
 The auditorium was reconfigured, air conditioning and ventilation updates, and a fly tower with increased technical capability was constructed.

 A dance production, Burn the Floor (21 July 2010), starring Ali Bastian, was followed by another musical, Flashdance (26 September).
 After that there was a magic show, Derren Brown – Svengali (8 June 2011).
 The theatre returned to musicals with Rock of Ages (27 September 2011); that was followed by a second run of Burn the Floor (6 March 2013), which was succeeded by a new musical by Tim Rice and Stuart Brayson, From Here to Eternity, (30 September 2013).

 A revival of The Pajama Game (13 May 2014), which transferred from the Chichester Festival, was notable for being the first West End show to be crowd funded.
 It was followed by Memphis, starring Beverley Knight (22 October 2014); After a short season by a touring "magic spectacular" The Illusionists – Witness the Impossible (14 November 2015), Motown, presented the story of the Motown record label founder Berry Gordy (March 2016).

 On 20 November 2019 a new musical & Juliet opened at the Shaftesbury.
 The run was interrupted when the COVID-19 pandemic forced West End theatres to close on 16 March 2020.

 2020s

-The theatre reopened on 30 June 2021 with the musical Be More Chill (30 June 2021), after which & Juliet resumed its interrupted run in September.
+The theatre reopened on 30 June 2021 with the musical Be More Chill, after which & Juliet resumed its interrupted run in September.
 Another American musical, Mrs Doubtfire, opened on 12 May 2023, with music and lyrics by Karey and Wayne Kirkpatrick and a book by Karey Kirkpatrick and John O'Farrell.

-The theatre is scheduled show the musical Avenue Q from March to August 2026.
+The theatre is scheduled to show the musical Avenue Q from March to August 2026.

+From February 2027, the theatre will be renamed the "Judi Dench Theatre" in honour of Dame Judi Dench.
+The change will mark the first time a West End theatre has been named after an actress.